 If you continue to see flashing or shimmering lights for over an hour, seek treatment right away.

 Managing Ocular Migraines and Stroke Risk

 Besides avoiding common triggers, there are several other ways to reduce your risk of ocular migraines.
-These methods also work to lower your risk of stroke.

 - Exercise regularly.
 Exercise is the best way to improve your vascular health, which will help prevent both stroke and migraines.
 It also releases endorphins that reduce stress, a common migraine trigger.